 - 13.1 The College will react to market needs in running courses and training programmes for commercial and industrial customers as well as public organisations and individuals. - 13.2 The need to be competitive is recognised.
 However, the College must also ensure that it is able to recoup its direct costs and overheads.
-It must also ensure that it is able to make a contribution to the ongoing running costs and future investment needs. - 13.3 Therefore, when courses do not attract ESFA funding (usually for bespoke consultancy, short courses or similar) the College operates a separate policy for the calculation of charges to students/commissioning organisation.
+It must also ensure that it is able to make a contribution to the ongoing running costs and future investment needs. - 13.3 Therefore, when courses do not attract DFE funding (usually for bespoke consultancy, short courses or similar) the College operates a separate policy for the calculation of charges to students/commissioning organisation.

-These charges will be agreed by the Deputy Principal in advance of quoting to the client on the basis of:
+These charges will be calculated on the basis of:

 - agreed margin of surplus (target minimum 50% of income); - market pricing; and - client relationship. - 13.4 A spreadsheet which enables a target price to be calculated is available from the Accounting Team (exts 2011, 2641 and 2509).
 There is a minimum rate of £10.00 per hour for Full Cost funded courses.
 The provisions of paragraph 6.1 apply to this rate.
-Accordingly, if the spreadsheet gives a lower hourly rate or percentage margin, the authority of the Deputy Principal must be sought before charging it. - 13.5 The ESFA requires that a student must be made aware if a qualification is being offered by the College only as a commercial full cost course, but that qualification could attract government funding via a grant or loan with another provider.
+Accordingly, if the spreadsheet gives a lower hourly rate or percentage margin, the authority of the Deputy Principal must be sought before charging it. - 13.5 The DFE requires that a student must be made aware if a qualification is being offered by the College only as a commercial full cost course, but that qualification could attract government funding via a grant or loan with another provider. - 13.6 Curriculum areas can offer discounts up to 10% on full cost courses providing that a reasonable contribution is still made from the course.